-When you dive deep into anything—exercise, photography, or even something niche like making your own beer—you gain a deeper appreciation for the nuances.
+When you dive deep into anything — exercise, photography, or even something niche like brewing your own beer — you gain a deeper appreciation for the nuances.

 The same goes for personal finance.
-As you learn more about managing money and building a stable financial future, you realize just how many little choices we make each day that affect that bottom line.
-From the type of milk we drink to how much meat we eat, almost everything we do can save or cost us money.
+As you learn more about managing money and building a stable financial future, you realize just how many little choices you make each day that affect your bottom line.
+From the type of milk you drink to how much meat you eat, almost everything you do can save or cost you money.

-Ask for a discount every time you shop.
-You never know what kind of hidden specials a store might have.
+Ask about discounts every time you shop.
+You never know what kind of hidden specials or current coupons a store might have.
 You could benefit from a sale a day in advance of it or a clerk might extend an employee discount if you ask nicely.
-Even if you only land a deal once in a while, the savings will really add up over time.
+Even if you only land a deal once in a while, savings can really add up over time.

 Bundle your car and homeowner’s insurance.
-In most instances, if you sign up for coverage from the same insurer, you’ll pay less.
+In some instances, if you sign up for coverage from the same insurer, you may pay less.
 While you’re at it, ask the company about any extra discounts you might qualify for, like a safe driver reward or a reduced rate for taking a defensive driving course.

 Check your health insurance for extra benefits.
 You may get reimbursed for your gym membership or earn a gift card after passing a physical.
 You might even have free access to a personal trainer or nutritionist.

 Don’t always buy name brand items.
-If you’re avoiding generic or private label goods, it’s time to reconsider.
-Not only are many of these just as tasty or effective as their brand name counterparts, but they’re significantly cheaper, too.
+If you’re avoiding generic or private label goods, you might want to reconsider.
+Not only are many of these just as tasty or effective as their brand name counterparts, but they may be significantly cheaper, too.
 (In some instances, both brands are even made by the same manufacturer!)
-Consumer Reports found that store brands are around 25 percent more affordable than similar national brands.
+Consumer Reports found that store brands are typically 20 to 25 percent more affordable than similar national brands.

 Examine the fees related to your investments, understand where they’re coming from, and search for low-cost funds.
-Every little bit you spend on trade fees, load fees, and advisory fees affects your overall return.
-Ally Invest offers self-directed investors the ability to trade stocks and ETFs for $4.95 per trade (for accounts with an average daily balance of $100,000 or more and/or place 30 or more trades per quarter, the fee drops to $3.95) and Managed Portfolio investors pay an advisory fee of just 0.30 percent, which is less than the industry average.
+Every little bit you spend on things like trade fees, load fees, and advisory fees affects your overall return.
+Ally Invest has many commission-free offerings for you to consider.

 Find a better rate for your cell phone by shopping around.
-If your service is with one of the big four carriers—AT&T, Verizon, Sprint, or T-Mobile—you could be paying more than you need to.
-Switching to smaller providers like Google, Republic Wireless, Cricket, and MetroPCS could cut your bill in half while maintaining the same level of coverage.
+If your service is with one of the bigger carriers, you could be paying more than you need to.
+Switching to a smaller provider could cut your bill down while maintaining the same level of coverage.

-Go to ethnic and farmers markets instead of traditional grocery stores for cheaper produce, meat, and spices.
-According to the U.S. Department of Agriculture, a family of four can expect to spend almost $900 on food each month.
-Markets can be just as reputable as your neighborhood supermarket chain, but can offer lower prices because of less overhead and lower marketing costs.
+Go to ethnic and farmers markets instead of box grocery stores for cheaper produce, meat, and spices.
+According to the U.S. Department of Agriculture, a family of four spends about $1000 on food each month.
+Markets can be just as reputable as your neighborhood supermarket chain but sometimes offer lower prices because of less overhead and lower marketing costs.
+Plus, shopping local is helpful to your community’s economy!

 Heed your car’s maintenance schedule to avoid costly repairs.
 We know, it’s annoying to get your oil changed regularly, but it’s certainly much cheaper than running out and damaging your engine.
-Keep detailed records or apply a handy reminder sticker to your windshield, so you know exactly when your car needs a tune-up.
+Keep detailed records or put a handy reminder sticker in your car, so you know exactly when your car needs a tune-up.

 Increase the amount you regularly contribute to savings.
 Even a $5 to $25 boost per month can have a huge impact over time on the balance of your savings account.
 Get a promotion at work?
 Stash your additional salary in savings.
 After all, you’re not used to having it, so you won’t feel like you’re going without.

-Join swap groups on Facebook or Freecycle to find gently used items for your home and family.
+Join swap groups on social media to find gently used items for your home and family.
 Your neighborhood or town Facebook page is likely full of people who have extra tools, toys, sports equipment, and other goods they’re looking to offload.
 Often, you can pick up something for free if you’re willing to, well, pick it up.
 Added bonus: One man’s trash becoming another man’s treasure keeps it out of the landfill.

 Keep your savings in an account that earns a competitive interest rate.
-If you move your $5,000 emergency fund from an account earning just 0.03 percent interest to one paying 2 percent, you’ll earn approximately $100 in interest over 12 months.
+If you move your $5,000 emergency fund from an account earning just 0.03 percent interest to one paying 1.00 percent, you’ll earn approximately $50 in interest over 12 months (instead of about $1.50).

 Minimize your food budget by eating less meat and buying in bulk.
 Buying beans, quinoa, and other plant-based proteins in bulk from a wholesale club or the bulk aisle of your local supermarket just a few times a month can reduce your per meal costs.